KyrillGobber/tg-kychat/readme.md

 # TODO

-x Add system prompt (first message in array with "system" and the prompt) x ... indicator
+- add systemprompt and stuff to UserSession instead.
+Right now it's global for everyone x Add system prompt (first message in array with "system" and the prompt) x ... indicator
 - setup litellm instance and api key